rohan472000/MySQL_Scripts/README.md

 This project is licensed under the terms of the MIT license.
 See LICENSE for more information,

 ## Contributing
 Contributions are welcome!
-If you would like to contribute to this project, KIndly fork and make PR with description.
+If you would like to contribute to this project, Kindly fork and make PR with description.